First Driver's License

 - You are enrolled in school (not suspended or expelled), and you have satisfactory attendance.

 - You have practiced driving with a licensed individual listed on the Consent for Minor (SCDMV Form 447-CM) for at least 40 hours, including ten hours of night driving.

-You will receive the Certificate of DL Under 18 (SCDMV Form PDLA) from your driver's education program once you successfully complete the course.
+You will receive the Certification of School Attendance, Driver's Education, and Driving Practice (SCDMV Form PDLA) from your driver's education program once you successfully complete the course.

 Conditional License for a 15-year-old Driver